mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /activities.md

 5. Press install to finish up.

-6. You should now be able to access your wordpress admin interface by appending `/wp-admin`to your domain.
+6. You should now be able to access your wordpress admin interface by appending `/wp-admin`to your selected URL.

 ## Activity 3: HTML